carla-simulator/carla-simulator.github.io/_posts/2023-12-12-synkrotron-oasis.md

 ![OASIS job management](/img/posts/2023-12-12/job_management.png){:class="img-fluid rounded mx-auto d-block"}

-OASIS Sim works on the cloud, leveraging the scalability of AWS and the latest GPU technology to accelerate your simulation workflow.
+OASIS Sim works on the cloud, leveraging the scalability of cloud computing and the latest GPU technology to accelerate your simulation workflow.
 Each simulation is managed as a cloud processing job in the task management view.
 For each job you can see progress status and key outcome indicators such as collisions or traffic infractions.
 Multiple jobs will be parallelised using cloud computing resources to accelerate the R&D workflow.

 # Diagnosis